mozilla-services/consvc-shepherd/docs/operations/syncBigQueryData.md

 ### Instructions to run

+1. Ensure that your LDAP email has [Cat Ads 2](https://mozilla-hub.atlassian.net/wiki/spaces/MA1/pages/575897693/Ads+Sensitive+Data+Policy) level access.
+This is necessary because BigQuery queries grant us access to sensitive data (e.g., ad partner information, revenue data, etc.).
+Without the proper permissions, querying the database view below will not work.
+    1. If you do not have permission, request it by filling out the [Ads Data Access Request](https://mozilla-hub.atlassian.net/servicedesk/customer/portal/14/create/1315) form.
 1. Login to gcloud locally with `gcloud auth application-default login`.
 1. Copy your gcloud creds into the shepherd container:
     ```